Query Age of Information: Freshness in Pull-Based Communication: MDP formulation and problem solution

-Decisions are made at every slot, as the sensor can either keep silent or send a packet.
+Decisions are made by the sensor at every slot, as it can either keep silent or send a packet.
 Consequently, the action space is $\mathcal{A}=\{0,1\}$.
-As the aim of the agent is to minimize the \gls{qaoi}, the state should include the current age $\Delta(t)$, as well as the number of slots $\sigma(t)$ until the next query.
+Both the \gls{pq} and the \gls{qapa} agents (i.e., sensors with two different objectives) need to know the current age $\Delta(t)$, as well as the state $s_e(t)\in\mathcal{S}_e$ of the error probability Markov process.
 Additionally, the agent should know the number of available tokens, $b(t)$, as it will influence its decision whether to transmit.
 If the number of tokens is 0, the sensor is blocked from transmitting until a token is generated.
-The state space can then be defined as $\mathcal{S}=\mathbb{N}_+\times\{0,\ldots,T_q-1\}\times \mathbb{N}_+$, where $\mathbb{N}_+$ indicates the set of natural numbers excluding zero.
-A state $s_t$ is given by the tuple $(\Delta(t),\sigma(t),b(t))$.
-Each element in the state tuple evolves independently between time step, so in the following we describe the state dynamics one by one.

-The AoI process increases by one between each slot unless the node decides to transmit and the packet is successfully received, with probability $p_s$, in which case the AoI is reduced to one in the subsequent slot.
-The non-zero transition probabilities are thus described by
+The tuple $(\Delta(t), s_e(t), b(t))$ is sufficient to represent the state in the \gls{pq} system, which does not require any knowledge of the query arrival process, while the \gls{qapa} system adds a fourth element to the state, i.e., the state of the query arrival process $s_q(t)\in\mathcal{S}_q$.
+As the \gls{pq} system can be studied as a special case of the \gls{qapa} system (with a single-state query arrival process), we adopt the wider definition for both systems to simplify the notation.
+We then define the state space as $\mathcal{S}=\mathbb{N}^2\times\mathcal{S}_e\times\mathcal{S}_q$ and assume that the query arrival, token generation, and error probability processes are independent, examining each element of the state separately.
+The \gls{aoi} increases by one between each slot unless the node decides to transmit and the packet is successfully received, with probability $p_s(t)=1-\epsilon(s_e(t))$, in which case the \gls{aoi} is reduced to one in the subsequent slot.
+The transition probabilities are thus described by

 where $a_t$ is the action at time $t$, which equals zero if the sensor is silent and one if it transmits.
-The time until the next query $\sigma(t)$, is deterministic and independent of the action, and decreases by one until it reaches zero, at which point it is reset to $T_q$.
-Assuming that the first query happens at time $t=T_q$, the value of $\sigma(t)$ can be written

-Finally, the number of tokens in the next slot depends on whether a new token is generated and whether the sensor transmits, in which case, it uses one token.
+Secondly, the number of tokens in the next slot depends on whether a new token is generated and whether the sensor transmits, in which case it uses one token.
 The transition probability from $b(t)$ to $b(t+1)$ is:

+The transition probabilities for the error probability and query arrival processes are defined by the matrices $P_e$ and $P_q$, respectively.
+We assume that the query process is error-free, i.e., that the link between the ground station and the monitor is error-free.